Keeper-Security/git-ssh-sign/README.md

 3. Tell git the location of this integrations binary.
 4. Tell git the UID of the SSH key to be used to sign.

-We can do this locally with the following commands (add the `--global` flag to set these globally):
+This can be done locally with the following commands (add the `--global` flag to set these globally):

 ```shell
 git config commit.gpgsign true